Apples are Powerful Nutritional Foods

 3. Bake at 175° C for around 15 minutes until the apple is tender and sugar has begun caramelizing.

 4. Serve with natural yogurt, fresh cream or homemade ice-cream for a real treat.

-What is your favourite apple recipe?
+What is your favorite apple recipe?
 I value your opinion and insights and like to hear from you!
 Please leave me a comment.